sbooth/JulianDayNumber/README.md

 ### Julian Day Numbers

-The following table summarizes the **absolute limit** for 64-bit integer Julian day numbers.
+The following table summarizes the limits for Julian day numbers.
 Julian day numbers outside these values will cause an arithmetic overflow in `julianDayNumberToDate`.

 | Calendar | Minimum JDN | Maximum JDN |
 | --- | --- | --- |